 b.
 1989, Yokohama, Japan

-In the spring of 2011, following the earthquake and tsunami,
+In the spring of 2011, following the Great East Japan Earthquake,

 Author of A RED HAT (AKAAKA, 2020).